netxms/netxms-doc/admin/ai.rst

    Model = mistral
    Slots = fast

-The ``default`` slot is used when no specific slot is requested.
 At least one provider must be assigned to the ``default`` slot for the AI subsystem to initialize.
+See :ref:`ai-slot-reference` for the complete list of available slot names.

 You can optionally set the global default provider explicitly: